forrest lotterhos, audio video post extraordinaire

 Unstoppable: Uniting environmental film & advocacy teams

 Forrest edited Unstoppable’s launch video with a focus on bringing the voices of documentary filmmakers together.
-Through compiling multiple film trailers, over 6tb of footage from years of impact events, and footage from two feature films, Forrest worked closely with producers and marketing team to create an unforgettable look into Unstoppable’s core mission.
+Through compiling multiple film trailers, over 6tb of footage from years of impact events, and footage from two feature films, Forrest worked closely with producers and marketing team to create an unforgettable look into Unstoppable’s core mission that premiered at Sundance in 2019.

 Unreasonable Impact: US 2016